Shaara Scholar Internship

-Spend the summer interpreting the history
+Spend the summer interpreting the history of the Shenandoah Valley

-Prize includes $3,500 in Cash
+Prize includes cash award of $3,500

+Spend the summer interpreting the history of the Shenandoah Valley, 1858 –1868 at New Market Battlefield.
 The Jeff Shaara New Market Battlefield Scholar-in-Residence Program consists of three elements: Summer residency on the New Market Battlefield State Historical Park; $3,500 stipend and a personally autographed set of the Civil War Trilogy by authors Michael and Jeff Shaara.

-"The award is unique among those offered by colleges or Civil War sites," commented COL Keith Gibson, Director of VMI Museum Programs.
+"The award is unique among those offered by colleges or Civil War sites," commented Col. Keith Gibson, Director of VMI Museum Programs.
 "We are excited to offer this opportunity for a cadet to join the museum staff and spend the summer on the New Market Battlefield."

 The Shaara Scholar-in-Residence Program is to provide the successful candidate an opportunity to actively engage in the stewardship of mid-nineteenth century American history.
 The successful candidate will be exposed to various facets of the museum profession while assisting the museum staff with daily duties.
 In addition, the Shaara Scholar will represent the Corps of Cadets to the visiting public.

-Term of Residence: The Shaara Scholar will be provided housing on the Bushong Farm, New Market Battlefield State Historical Park for the period not less than ten weeks commencing the first week of June and running through the first week of August.
+The Shaara Scholar will be provided housing on the Bushong Farm, New Market Battlefield State Historical Park for the period not less than ten weeks commencing the first week of June and running through the first week of August.

-Requirements: The successful candidate shall be employed as a member of the Museum staff and rotate through all departments of the museum, thus receiving a broad exposure to the museum profession.
+The successful candidate shall be employed as a member of the Museum staff and rotate through all departments of the museum, thus receiving a broad exposure to the museum profession.
 Experiences will include leading tours of the New Market Battlefield and Bushong Farm, working with the ground maintenance crew, and assisting with administrative duties during a forty-hour workweek.
 The Shaara Scholar will be required to wear the VMI Cadet White Blouse uniform and maintain cadet standards of grooming during working hours.